Maria Gordon: Early life and education

-After many scientific expeditions, Maria had returned home from the Dolomites, when she then fell in love and married John Gordon in 1895.
-He was also in the scientific field as he worked as a physician.
-Unlike many husbands during this period, John admired his wife and encouraged her to continue on with her aspirations of geology and wanted to be a part of the journey.
-The couple and their four kids would continue to travel into the Dolomites to help Maria continue her studies.
-Her love of geology transferred over into the lifestyle of their children as they named one of their daughters Coral.
+After many scientific expeditions, Maria returned home, where she then fell in love and married John Gordon in 1895.
+He was also in the scientific field, working as a physician.
+Unlike many husbands during this period, John encouraged her to continue with her aspirations of geology and wanted to be a part of her journey.
+The couple and their four children would continue to travel into the Dolomites to help Maria further her studies.
+Her love of geology transferred to the lives of their children as they named one of their daughters Coral.